Hand made pottery by Amy Shennan Pates in Aberdeenshire, Scotland

 A few of my designs include characters of animals which I study and observed in their natural environment.

-Amy Shennan graduated in 2014 with a second class honours degree in Three-Dimensional Design from Grays School of Art.
+Amy graduated in 2014 with a second class honours degree in Three-Dimensional Design from Grays School of Art.
 She specialised in decorative tableware, producing beautiful blue and white hand painted tea sets for her final year show.
 Part of her studies included a placement in her fourth year with Highland Stoneware.
-After graduating Amy studied further under Jenny Mackenzie Ross of Northshore Pottery where she had the official title of graduate assistant potter.
-Since this time she has continued to develop her unique, usable and decorative tableware ranges while in residence within Grays School of Art and now from her own pottery workshop at home.
+After graduating Amy studied further under Jenny Mackenzie Ross of Northshore Pottery and as a graduate in resident at Grays School of Art.
+Since this time she has continued to develop her unique, functional tableware ranges from her workshop at home based near Turriff.

 Amy’s work is inspired by the landscape of Scotland; “I spend a lot of time outside (despite the freezing conditions!) drawing what I see, this ranges from the rabbits and flowers in my garden to the exotic waves and cliffs of Durness.
 I love exploring all parts of the countryside of Scotland and enjoy sharing these imageries and emotions through my ceramic works.
 I want to share how beautiful Scotland is with the rest of the world.